Stuffed Portobello Mushrooms (Vegetarian Recipe)

 • Marinate the mushrooms in a store-bought Balsamic or Italian salad dressing.

-If you’re serving the stuffed mushrooms as a main dish, here are a few good sides: purple cabbage slaw, flat green beans (charred) and citrus salad with greens.
+As a main dish, try pairing the stuffed mushrooms with one or two or these sides: purple cabbage slaw, flat green beans (charred), spicy Asian coleslaw, or citrus salad with greens.
 Jenna, the vegetarian kook, likes to top them with a bit or marinara sauce or salsa.

 As a side dish, the mushrooms pair really well with: flank steak, cedar planked chicken, easy maple lime salmon, smoked chicken thighs (no smoker needed) and juicy grilled pork chops.